valemar10/SciPy24/README.md

 TensorFlow and Keras libraries for providing the essential tools to develop and train my AI models.
 Jupyter Notebooks for offering a powerful and accessible platform for our data science experiments.

-Additionally, I would like to acknowledge the assistance provided by OpenAI's ChatGPT, which offered valuable guidance through code snippets, and documentation drafting.
+Additionally, I would like to acknowledge the assistance provided by OpenAI's ChatGPT, which offered valuable guidance through documentation drafting.

 ### License
 This project is licensed - see the LICENSE file for details.